 Duration of award(s): Students will undertake the full-time Dilmun Scholar Programme over five years.
 This includes a one-year pre-doctoral training year to be spent in RCSI Dublin where students will undertake some structured learning of core PhD skills (including research methods; research ethics & integrity, academic writing) while learning pertinent skills in the research group of their Dublin host.

-What does it cover? financial aid positions will provide full funding (student stipend BHD600/- per month = 1600 US$ per month).
+What does it cover?
+Scholarships will provide full funding (student stipend BHD600/- per month = 1600 US$ per month).
 The Dilmun Scholar Programme will make a generous sponsorship available to the successful candidates.
 This scholarship offers each of the three successful students the following:

 -Travel to Dublin (flights, local travel) paid annually for the five years